stdword/logseq13-full-house-plugin/docs/reference__query_language.md

 - `.reference(operation, value)`
 - `.reference(operation, value, false)` — inversion form
     - `operation`: `includes` or `includes only`
-    - `value`: reference name to compare to or an array of names
+    - `value`: single reference name to compare to OR an array of names

 + `.tags(value, only?)` — shortcut for `.property('tags').reference(...)`
 + `.noTags(value, only?)` — inversion form
-    + `value`: reference name to compare to or an array of names
+    + `value`: single reference name to compare to OR an array of names
     + `only?`: use `includes only` operation instead of `includes` (default: false)

 <!-- tabs:start -->